 Grabowski with Leeper at the track.

-The scientific question at hand: Does a double-amputee running on prosthetic blades have a disadvantage over sprinters with legs?
+The scientific question at hand: Does a double-amputee running on prosthetic blades have an advantage, or disadvantage, over sprinters with legs?
 The answer could ultimately determine whether he will be allowed to compete at the 2020 Olympics.

 In June, Leeper—who was born without legs and runs on Ottobock carbon fiber blades—ran the 400-meter sprint in 44.42 seconds, shattering his own record and that of Oscar Pistorius, who in 2012 became the first and only below-the-knee amputee to compete against able-bodied runners at the Olympics.